 The Internet has a vast amount of career development and job search information.
 We have provided some of our favorite links, but we recommend using an Internet search engine to search for information within your specific field.
 Targeting specific companies and organizations that you want to work for is key because not all companies post on the same job boards.

 When conducting an Internet job search, you should focus your efforts on researching careers and networking with specific individuals.
-Below you will find our favorite web sites categorized by job search sites, employer research, career decision making, and networking.
+You should also beware of internet job scams that appear on trusted job boards.

 JOB SEARCH SITES

 GC's Career Connection for Students and Alumni

 This site is the main communication tool the Career Center uses with students.
 On this site, we post all jobs that we receive from employers and maintain our calendar of events.
 You can also access jobs posted through Internships.com, Career Builder and JuJu Job Aggregator via Career Connection.
 As a registered user, you receive important e-mails from our staff about employers visiting campus.

 Please visit www.gcsujobs.com, managed by the Human Resources Office, if you are a student seeking an on campus job.
 Some students with financial need may be eligible for a federal work study position.
 For more information on federal work study, please visit the Office of Financial Aid on the first floor of Parks Hall.